2020-09-21 05:50:39

 i guess not really if people "just edit things with text editors and just serve files"

-what sort of sort of storage details?
 There is a map of objects for each channel and if an object exists it maps to a ContnetID, which is a message on a channel block

 The message on the channel block might reference other chunks if the file isn't trivially small